 MEET STACY: STEAM Makerspace Director

 Stacy came to Boys & Girls Clubs of Greater Scottsdale in early 2022 from Moses Lake, Washington.
 As a Raspberry Pi Certified Educator, LEGO Master Educator, Piper Ambassador, Certified Epic!
-Educator, and OSMO Ambassador she teaches our members the best way to learn is by doing!
+Educator, OSMO Ambassador, Makey Makey Certified Educator, and Ozobot Certified Educator she teaches our members the best way to learn is by doing!
 Stacy is currently working on her doctorate in Educational Technology through Boise State University with a research emphasis in learning through making and 3D printing.

 Stacy’s Specialties: Instruction, education technology, STEM, coding, design thinking, Makerspace and 3D printing … and more!

 All our Makerspace Studios are equipped with 3D printers to give our Club members the opportunity to design and print 3D objects.